HeartBeat-SE/HeartBeat-SE-DTM/software-requirements/performance-requirements.md

 ## Workload

 To assess the workload, we built a table of volumes to estimate data volumes and usage frequency of the databases of the system.
-In table 1, we estimated the volume of data flowing to the database systems, in the region of Emilia Romagna, every month.
+In the table showed below, we estimated the volume of data flowing to the database systems, in the region of Emilia Romagna, every month.

 ![Table of Volumes](volumes.jpg)